 – Dr. Mike Lynn, CEO of Hound Labs

 “Over the past two and a half years, we have extensively tested our device with marijuana users and routinely correlated our results with state-of-the-art forensic laboratory equipment.
 We are eager to demonstrate the Hound marijuana breathalyzer’s capabilities and to take the final steps toward commercial availability,” said Dr. Lynn.
-“These clinical trials are important not only for our company, but also for our country as they are the first to measure recent THC use in breath with a highly accurate portable device that can be easily used at the roadside or in the workplace.”
+“These clinical studies are important not only for our company, but also for our country as they are the first to measure recent THC use in breath with a highly accurate portable device that can be easily used at the roadside or in the workplace.”

-The first clinical trials began earlier this month at San Francisco General Hospital (SFGH).
+The first clinical studies began earlier this month at San Francisco General Hospital (SFGH).
 Kara Lynch, PhD, Co-director, Clinical Chemistry and Toxicology Laboratory at SFGH, and Associate Professor of Laboratory Medicine at UCSF is leading the research.
 “It is very exciting to participate in this pioneering research,” commented Lynch.
 “The availability of a marijuana breathalyzer, such as the one developed by Hound Labs, will open new frontiers of research for scientists around the world.”

-In addition to clinical trials, Hound Labs will continue to conduct field studies with law enforcement agencies in multiple cities across the country.
+In addition to clinical studies, Hound Labs will continue to conduct field studies with law enforcement agencies in multiple cities across the country.
 Hound Labs plans to begin manufacturing the Hound marijuana breathalyzer in the fourth quarter of 2017.